I am now represented by Annabel Barker of the Annabel Barker Agency!

 I fell in love with fantasy fiction way, way before fantasy was cool.
 I'd say it started with The Folk of the Faraway Tree by Enid Blyton, but really gained speed when I turned 13 and discovered David Eddings’ The Belgariad.
 Twenty years later, my bookshelves groan with the words of Robert Jordan and Brandon Sanderson, Robin Hobb, Sara Douglass, Jennifer Fallon, Fiona McIntosh, J. K. Rowling, Stephenie Meyer, Rick Riordan, Soman Chainani, Eoin Colfer, Jessica Townsend, Ursula Vernon, Nnedi Okorafor, Chris Colfer… and on it goes.

 My other favourite books are most often women's fiction: stories about women, by women, for women.
 Give me Liane Moriarty, Marian Keyes, Chandler Baker, Jodi Picoult, Gail Honeyman, Kaneana May, Joanna Nell, Sophie Green… and anyone else you've got!
-My copies of Sense and Sensibility, Pride and Prejudice, Little Women and A Room of One’s Own are love-worn and dog-eared, and I have a neat selection of carefully curated autobiographies written by inspirational (and predominantly Australian) women.
+My copies of Sense and Sensibility, Jane Eyre, Little Women and A Room of One’s Own are love-worn and dog-eared, and I have a neat selection of carefully curated autobiographies written by inspirational (and predominantly Australian) women.

 So, what about my fiction?
 I like to think of the stories I write as the wordy love children of my literary affairs – with hefty doses of girl power thrown into the mix.